AudioBridger by Blue Tomato Media

 AudioBridger hub: list view

 List view.
 One row per sender and receiver, with live VU meters, packet counters, and connection status.
 Each sender row has an input-device picker; each receiver row has a mute toggle and an output-device picker, so you can change what a remote machine plays through — all from the browser.
 Senders with the AAC stream enabled get an inline play button too.
+Listen to the streams in the browser if it's avaialble too.

 Sender